 The Weiss-Bertoni Award

-Every unit is represented on the award committee.
-The nine members will read all of the materials submitted by the nominators, discuss, evaluate, and vote over the course of the spring.
-The plan is to present the award to the winner at the next meeting of the Board of Delegates in Nashua, NH, on June 25, 2023.
+Every unit was represented on the award committee.
+The nine members read all of the materials submitted by the nominators, discussed, evaluated, and voted over the course of the spring.
+Mike Wavada, chairman of the committee presented the award to Joe at the meeting of the Board of Delegates in Nashua, NH, on June 25, 2023.

 The Original Trophy

 For over forty years the New England Bridge Conference (NEBC), which oversees District 25 of the ACBL, periodically awarded the trophy shown at the right in honor of the late Larry Weiss.
 In The Bridge World magazine the late Edgar Kaplan wrote that Weiss was "the first gentleman of bridge."
 When Weiss, a longtime New England expert, died, his brother Stephen Weiss of Special Projects, the Alfred P. Sloan Foundation in New York, donated the trophy, which was inscribed, "For Grace and Skill at the Bridge Table."